The lattice of varieties of monoids: Introduction

 A semigroup or monoid is \emph{completely regular} if it is a union of groups.
-A variety of semigroups or monoids is \emph{commutative} [respectively, \emph{periodic}, \emph{completely regular}] if it consists of commutative [respectively, periodic, completely regular] semigroups or monoids; a variety of semigroups [respectively, monoids] is \emph{overcommutative} if it contains the variety $\mathbf{COM}_{\sem}$ [respectively, $\mathbf{COM}$].
-In accordance with the above convention, the lattice of all periodic [respectively, commutative, overcommutative, completely regular] varieties of monoids is denoted by $\mathbb{PER}$ [respectively, $\mathbb{COM}$, $\mathbb{OC}$, $\mathbb{CR}$], while the eponymous varietal lattice in the semigroup case is denoted by $\mathbb{PER}_{\sem}$ [respectively, $\mathbb{COM}_{\sem}$, $\mathbb{OC}_{\sem}$, $\mathbb{CR}_{\sem}$].
+A variety of semigroups or monoids is \emph{commutative} [respectively, \emph{periodic}, \emph{completely regular}] if it consists of commutative [respectively, periodic, completely regular] semigroups or monoids; a variety of semigroups [respectively, monoids] is \emph{overcommutative} if it contains the variety $\mathbf{COM}_\mathsf{sem}$ [respectively, $\mathbf{COM}$].
+In accordance with the above convention, the lattice of all periodic [respectively, commutative, overcommutative, completely regular] varieties of monoids is denoted by $\mathbb{PER}$ [respectively, $\mathbb{COM}$, $\mathbb{OC}$, $\mathbb{CR}$], while the eponymous varietal lattice in the semigroup case is denoted by $\mathbb{PER}_\mathsf{sem}$ [respectively, $\mathbb{COM}_\mathsf{sem}$, $\mathbb{OC}_\mathsf{sem}$, $\mathbb{CR}_\mathsf{sem}$].

-For a possibly empty set $W$ of words, denote by $I(W)$ the set of all words that are not subwords of words from $W$.
+For a possibly empty set $W$ of words, let $I(W)$ denote the set of all words that are not subwords of any word from $W$.
 It is clear that $I(W)$ is an ideal of $F^1$.
 Let $S(W)$ denote the Rees quotient monoid $F^1/I(W)$.
-In the present article, it turns out that every Rees quotient monoid $S(W)$ involves a singleton set $W$.
-If $W=\{\mathbf w\}$, then we will write $S(\mathbf w)$ rather than $S(\{\mathbf w\})$.
-The monoids of the kind $S(W)$ for various concrete sets of words $W$ appeared in the literature starting from the 1940s (see, for example,~\cite{Morse-Hedlund-44,Perkins-69}; in~\cite{Morse-Hedlund-44} this construction is attributed to Dilworth).
-Since the beginning of the millennium, such monoids were consistently and systematically used in the articles of Jackson, O.\,B.~Sapir and other authors (see~\cite[Remark~2.4]{Jackson-Lee-18}, where a number of references are given).
+Since every Rees quotient monoid $S(W)$ in the present article involves a singleton set $W = \{ \mathbf{w} \}$, it is more convenient to write $S(\mathbf w)$ instead of $S(\{\mathbf w\})$.
+Monoids of the form $S(W)$ appeared in the literature as early as the 1940s; their construction was attributed by Morse and Hedlund~\cite{Morse-Hedlund-44} to R.\,P.\@ Dilworth.
+One of the earliest discovered examples of non-finitely based finite semigroups, due to Perkins~\cite{Perkins-69} in the 1960s, is the monoid $S(\{ xyzyx, xzyxy, xyxy, x^2z \})$.
+Since the beginning of the millennium, such monoids were consistently and systematically used in the articles of M.\@ Jackson, O.\,B.\@ Sapir, and other authors; see Jackson and Lee \cite[Remark~2.4]{Jackson-Lee-18} for more references.

 For a variety $\mathbf X$ of algebras, we denote its subvariety lattice by $L(\mathbf X)$.
 If $\mathbf X$ is a variety of monoids or semigroups, then we denote by $\overleftarrow{\mathbf X}$ the variety \emph{dual to} $\mathbf X$, that is, the variety consisting of anti-isomorphic images of algebras from $\mathbf X$.